 I recognized the airplane in the poster right away, though most people today would not.
-It’s a Curtiss T-32 Condor II, introduced in 1933 and flown for a few years on domestic routes in the United States by Eastern Air Transport (later to become Eastern Air Lines) and American Airways (today’s American Airlines).
+It’s a Curtiss T-32 Condor II, introduced in 1933 and flown primarily by Eastern Air Transport (later to become Eastern Air Lines) and American Airways (today’s American Airlines).

 The Curtiss Aeroplane and Motor Company built 45 Condors.
 Most were for Eastern and American, but a few went to the US military, and eight were made as bombers and sold overseas.
 After their service with Eastern and American, some Condors were purchased by airlines in Chile, China, the UK, and Switzerland.